 Data Analysis and Optimization

 In the field of data analysis, the LCM can be used to optimize processes involving periodic events or cycles.
-For example, in supply chain management, the LCM can help determine the optimal reordering intervals for different products with varying demand cycles.
+That said, for example, in supply chain management, the LCM can help determine the optimal reordering intervals for different products with varying demand cycles.
 Similarly, in financial analysis, the LCM can be used to synchronize investments with different maturity dates.

 Tips and Expert Advice